Dwayne Miller: Harbour View

-He was voted as "Junior Player of the Season" for the 2006–07 season.
+Miller was voted as "Junior Player of the Season" for the 2006–07 season.
 He featured in the CONCACAF Champions League preliminary round against UNAM Pumas (Mexico) in 2008.

 Syrianska

-Miller signed a two-year contract in March 2010, with Swedish Superettan (second tier) club Syrianska following a successful trial.
+Miller signed a two-year contract in March 2010, with Swedish club Syrianska, playing in the second-tier Superettan, following a successful trial.

-Miller started as the second choice in the season beginning of Superettan 2010.
+Miller started as the second choice in the season beginning of 2010 Superettan.
 The team were said to have an outside chance for promotion but they succeeded by winning the league and gaining promotion to the Swedish topflight of Allsvenskan.
 Syrianska had a bad start, with many conceded goals.
 In the first 12 games, they conceded 20 goals.
 Around that time, Miller was set to be the first choice.
 In the following 18 games, Syrianska only lost one game, and only conceded seven goals – with nine clean sheets in the last 11 games.
 Miller had a huge impact in the team's performances and ended up the season with 21 games as a starter, conceding 14 goals, with 13 clean sheets and a saving percentage of 82%, which was the best of all goalkeepers in the league.